a13xp0p0v/kernel-hack-drill/README.md

 ## Setup Guide

 > [!WARNING]
-> Do not run this module on your host!
+> Do not use vulnerable `drill_mod.ko` on your production systems!

-### Running on Ubuntu Server 24.04 virtual machine
+### Variant I: running on Ubuntu Server 24.04 virtual machine

 Prepare the toolchain:
 ```